Did you know that meditation can literally change the grey matter in your brain, and enhance cognitive and psychological behaviors?

 That was an important statement for me.
 I could see how I might become attached to just coming to this class, listening to the wisdom and teachings of this inspiring teacher, and feeling part of a community.
 I realized that finding something deeper within my own meditation practice was going to be key, and certainly a practice.

 When we quiet the mind and focus on our breath, we begin to notice our thoughts and how active our mind is.
-This mind activity is part of the human condition and often these thoughts can be negative.
+This mind activity is part of the human condition and often these thoughts can be negative or delusional.
 This is the first step in understanding and bringing awareness to our mind.

 Once we have this inner awareness and notice all the thoughts and activity constantly going on in our mind, we can begin to train the mind, just like we train our bodies through physical exercise.
 When working with a personal trainer, they ask about our current physical state of health and fitness, so it's important to understand the current state of our mind before we begin the meditation training.

 To train the mind we are not necessarily looking to change our thoughts.
-They key is to notice the thoughts, and any emotions that may arise as a result of the thoughts, try not to become attached to the thoughts, and change our reaction to the thoughts and emotions.
+They key is to notice the thoughts, and any emotions that may arise as a result of the thoughts, try not to become attached to the thoughts, try not to identify with the thoughts as being part of you or who you are, and change our reaction to the thoughts and emotions.
 In this way, it has been proven, as shown in the Harvard study mentioned above, that this training of our minds during meditation can literally change our physical body and brain over time.

 After only a few weeks of practicing meditation daily and attending these weekly meditation classes, as well as feeling even more relaxed and more focused, what fascinated me the most was that the chronic physical pain that I had been experiencing for a few years prior to that was beginning to reduce.
 The power of my mind was helping to heal my physical body and eliminate physical pain.

-It wasn't always easy to begin with.
+It wasn't always easy.
 Often finding 20-30 minutes a day was a challenge, or my mind was so busy that it didn't want to stop and be still.
 Perhaps I was a little afraid of what would happen, maybe I would not feel good or wouldn't be able to do it.
-I found that like anything, it's a practice.
-Some days are better than others.
-Sometimes my mind would be racing with thoughts.
-Other days, my focus was almost entirely on my breath and I would lose sense of my body.
+I found that like anything, it's a practice and some days are better than others.
+When I did make time to sit still and meditate though, my focus was almost entirely on my breath and I would lose sense of my body.
+I wanted to stay there forever.

 I once asked a Buddhist monk what it meant that I sometimes lost sense of my body.
 He smiled and said 'That's a good sign.
 Keep doing what you are doing.'
 And so I did.